30-days in Bucerias Mexico

 With that image, Kirk Siemens, Director, showed Wanda how to read the image, and determined that the bone graft she had done last year was strong enough to support an implant.
 He cursored the spot and it instantly showed Wanda that the density number was indeed dense enough for an implant.

 However, the area located just under the nasal cavity wasn't thick enough to handle an implant without first performing a surgical procedure to secure the nasal tissue.
 Plan B - insert the implant post at an angle (the crown can be positioned straight).
 It was a tentative Plan B, because Dr. Oscar Ramos, the Surgical Specialist, would have to review and confirm that Plan B was doable.
-For those of you that want a complete description of all procedures completed and cost, click here.
+(Wanda's total cost for treatments described in the next week was under 5000 USD.
+Click here to see the price list for each treatment.)

 DentoAmerica is a full-service dental facility under one roof.
-They have a surgeon, periodontist, endodontist, dentists and more on staff as well as all the latest equipment and technology.
+They have a surgeon, periodontist, endodontist, dentists, and more on staff as well as all the latest equipment and technology.
 The prices are reasonable when compared to the US.
-For instance, th implant takeaway costs for us was 1500 U.
+For instance, the implant takeaway costs for us was 1500 USD.

 MAR 11, 2020.